-The beautiful white blossoms in the spring and the glorious yellow leaves in the fall bookend a summer of hardy greenery.
-Then all winter long, the dormant flower buds will pop out adding interest and promise during those final snowstorms in late March and April.
+The beautiful white blossoms in the spring and the glorious yellow leaves in the fall, bookend a summer of greenery.
+Then all winter long, the dormant flower buds will pop out, adding interest and promise during those final snowstorms in late March and April.

-If you're looking for something that provides something new in every season, add magnolia to your list.
+If you're looking for something that provides something new every season, add magnolia to your list.

 #OTD Today is the birthday of the botanist William Herbst who was born on this day in 1833.

 As a child, William would accompany his father on horseback as he visited his patients across Bucks County in Pennsylvania.
 While his dad met with the sick in their homes, William stayed outside and passed the time collecting flora and fauna for study.
 When he grew older, he spent time formally studying botany, in addition to attending Medical School in Philadelphia.

 Although he became a doctor like his father Frederick, William Herbst was truly a botanist at heart.
 He developed a passion for fungi, and he wrote a Fungal Flora of the Lehigh Valley in Pennsylvania in 1899.
 Once, after sending a specimen to his botanist friend, a Professor CH Peck, Herbst received a kind acknowledgment letter, which read in part:

 "That was a splendid fungus you sent me.
 It is an undescribed species of Sparassis.
 I propose to name it, with your consent, Sparassis Herbstii."

 In 1906, doctors were still making house-calls.
 Herbst died after visiting a sick patient.
 His obituary in The Morning Call in Allentown, PA said,

 "[Herbst] suffered from a fall.
 Leaving a sick-room to go to the bath room, he opened a stairway door by accident and plunged to the bottom in the darkness...
 [Then] he sank into a coma from which he did not awake.